sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 From [Freer, yet Too Costly Higher-order Effects - Freeing the Higher Orders - REASONABLY POLYMORPHIC](https://reasonablypolymorphic.com/blog/freer-yet-too-costly/index.html#freeing-the-higher-orders).

-Afterward, the blog discusses attempts to compose a structure called `Yo`, a `Coyoneda`-like structure for weaving in Polysemy.
-The current internal implementation of Polysemy is likely based on this or something very close to it.
+After this, the post explores using a structure called `Yo`, which resembles a weaving-style `Coyoneda` in Polysemy.
+It seems that Polysemy’s current internal implementation either consists of this combination or something very close to it.

-So, what if we don’t use a weaving method and simply compose `Coyoneda`?
-Will we still be able to write `runError`?
+Now, what if we don’t adopt the weaving style and instead use this as the internal data structure for `Eff`?
+Would `runError` still be difficult to write?

-Here lies the crux of the matter.
+Here lies the turning point.

-**Yes, this higher-order version of Freer, defined as `Freer f a`, was indeed *right*!**
+**Yes, this higher-order version of Freer, defined as `Freer f a`, was indeed *correct*!**

-But how should we write `runError`?
+So, how should we write `runError`?

-## Separating First-Order and Higher-Order Effects
+## Separating First-order and Higher-order Effects

-Now, let me introduce a novel idea:
+Here’s a novel idea:
-**separating first-order effects from higher-order effects at the type level**.
+**Separate first-order and higher-order effects as distinct types.**

-For example, the `Error` effect is split into two data types:
+For example, the `Error` effect can be split into two data types like this:

 ```haskell
 data Throw e (a :: Type) where